ecologies

 Autumn, Briefly Becoming 2024

-Already in transition, the leaves rest lightly upon the boardwalk, their fragile bodies carried by wind and water.
-Rain disperses and shifts them.
-What begins as a deliberate arrangement gradually yields to chance, collaboration, and ecological process.
+Already in transition, the leaves are carried by wind and water; rainfall, gravity, and air currents participate in their becoming.
+What begins as deliberate arrangement yields to chance, collaboration, and ecological process.

-As the rain subsides and the leaves scatter, the installation dissolves, leaving only traces, damp impressions, and memory.
-The piece exists within the passing of weather and season, revealing a tender, transient dialogue between human gesture and the more-than-human rhythms of weather and season.
+The mirrored sky and skeletal branches evoke a quiet inversion: earth becomes sky, surface becomes threshold.
+As the rain subsides and leaves scatter, the installation dissolves, leaving only traces, damp impressions, and memory—a tender, transient dialogue between human gesture and more-than-human rhythms of weather and change.

 Heartwood 2023

 It explores ephemerality, decay, and the temporality of time, as each branch darkens, shifts, and slowly reintegrates into its surroundings.
-In this unfolding, the work reveals the relational pulse of natural systems, where living and non-living elements exist in flux, interconnected, transient, and constantly negotiating between presence, absence, and transformation.
+In this unfolding, the work reveals the relational pulse of natural systems, where living and non-living elements exist in flux, interconnected, transient, and constantly negotiating, presence, absence, and transformation.
 Heartwood is both a form and a process, a quiet embrace of life, death, and becoming, rooted in the rhythms of ecosystems.

 Salinity Returned 2021